bombasticSlacks/Aspirant/Game/Resonant.md

 ### Basic Resonant
 Otherwise unusable pieces of damaged artifacts, fetishes, and other superstitious items.

+These materials have 3 magic energy.

 > Shards of broken mirror, shavings of an ancient device

 ### Artisan Resonant
 Gemstones and fancy powders.

+These materials have 5 magic energy.

 > Ruby, Sapphire, Diamond shards / stones

 ### Exotic Resonant
 Intentionally imbued powders, items warped from long exposure to enchanted places.

+These materials have 10 magic energy.

 > Crystallized magic, liquefied elements